 When is the best time to travel to Cuba?

 NOW, is the time to go and witness the beautiful culture and country yourself.
 Cuba needs American visitors.
 We are so close with so many similarities: independent spirit, salsa, baseball, y más.
 There are direct flights from the US on multiple carriers all year round.
+(After December 10th, 2019, only US to Havana flights will continue.
+However, charter flights from Miami will service other Cuban cities.)
 The high season is November through March when temperatures are mild.
 However, I have traveled to Cuba in every month of the year.
 Please note: you may find deals in the summer as well as the shoulder season when booking your accommodations, tours, and more.

 Contact me so that I can introduce you to my trusted partners, agencies, tour operators, and casas in the States and Cuba.
 If you are interested in going to Cuba with me, I will be leading a Support of the Cuban People tour in October 2020 to Santiago and Baracoa.

 If you have other questions about travel to Cuba, here are some resources: